mdda/blocks-examples/sqrt/README.rst

 The model created has 1 input node, 10 hidden nodes and one output node.

-The output from the hidden nodes has a ``Tanh`` non-linearity applied, and those (bounded) values are linearly combined to sum to the output value (which has an ``Identity`` 'non-linearity' applied - i.e. it is a linear combination of the values at the hidden layer).
+The (internal) outputs from the hidden nodes have ``Tanh`` non-linearities applied.
+Then, these (bounded) values are linearly combined to sum to the output value, which in turn has an ``Identity`` 'non-linearity' applied - i.e. it is simply a linear combination of the values at the hidden layer.

 Structure of the Training